msg-CareerPaths/csharp-training/chapters/302-publish-to-github.md

 >
 >Add new properties to the Product class (decimal Weight, decimal Price, string Description).
 >Products  will be stored each in a list, which will be repopulated each time you start the project, so there is no persistance.
->Update the existing product controller to cover all CRUD operation for the products.
+>Update the existing product controller and service to cover all CRUD operation for the products.
 >Don't forget to update the Program.cs and inject the new product category service using [DI](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-7.0).
 >
 >After you've tested that everything is working, you should commit your work, so do the followings: